 However, it depends on the maturity of the individuals.
 If you bury your head in the sand, you’ll end up with a miserable workforce.
 Employee conflict could also scupper relationships with your clients or suppliers.
 Meaning you might lose business.

-However, if you’re seeing your team members display any of the below behaviours 👇 (more than once), then I’d say it’s time to get concerned ☹
+However, if you’re seeing your team members display conflict at work and the below behaviours 👇 (more than once), then I’d say it’s time to get concerned. ☹

 I’m talking situations where they’re:

 ❌ Gossiping about one another

 ❌ Arguing with each other

 ❌ Undermining the other person

 ❌ Behaving unprofessionally towards external stakeholders